linode/cli/README.md

 **-K**, **--pubkey-file**: Optional.
 A public key file to install at `/root/.ssh/authorized_keys` when creating this Linode.

-**-S**, **--stackscript**: Optional.
+**-S**, **--stackscript**: Optional when creating with a distribution.
 Personal or public StackScript ID to use for deployment.
 Names of personal StackScripts are accepted.

 **-J**, **--stackscriptjson**: The JSON encoded name/value pairs, answering the StackScript's User Defined Fields (UDF).
 A path to a JSON file is also accepted.